Paige Kreegel: Early life and education

 Kreegel graduated from New York Medical College in Valhalla, New York in 1982 with a medical degree.
 He attended University of Miami and American University as an undergraduate.
 He has a master's degree in Business Administration from IMPAC University in Punta Gorda, Florida.

 Career

 Kreegel was associate professor at the University of South Florida in Tampa in 1990.
 He is founder of American-Medic, a multi-functional clinic in Charlotte County, Florida.

 Physician

 Kreegel has served as the physician for Charlotte County Sheriff's Office SWAT Team.

 Politics

 Kreegel was a Representative in the Florida State House of Representatives from 2005 to 2012.
 He was chairman of the Health Care Services Policy Committee.

 In January 2012, Kreegel ran for the Republican nomination for the U.S. Congressional District 14 (now renumbered as District 19) of Florida.
 Kreegel lost to Trey Radel in the Republican congressional primary and was third behind Chauncey Goss, the son of (former FL Congressman and CIA Director) Porter Goss, closely followed by Byron Donalds.
 The race was for the District 19 seat was held on August 14, 2012.

-Controversy

-In April 2010, Kreegel referred to homeless people as "bums" when he was stating that he did not believe in passing hate crime laws to protect homeless people in Florida.